The Proud and the Free

-The Proud and the Free is a historical novel by Howard Fast that was published in 1950.
+The Proud and the Free is a 1950 historical novel by Howard Fast.
 It tells the story of the Pennsylvania Line Mutiny from the enlisted men's point of view.

 Pennsylvania Line Mutiny

-The mutiny began on January 1, 1781, and ended with a negotiated settlement on January 8, 1781.
-The negotiated terms were finally concluded by January 29, 1781.
+The mutiny began on January 1, 1781, and ended with a negotiated settlement on January 8, 1781, with final terms concluded by January 29, 1781.
 The mutiny was the most successful and important insurrection of Continental Army soldiers during the American Revolutionary War.

 The Proud and the Free is Fast's novelization of the event, published September 8, 1950.
 A member of the Communist Party USA, and recently released from a short prison sentence, Fast received mixed reviews from leftist publications.
-The Daily Worker reviewed it favorably, whereas the Masses and Mainstream review was critical.
+The Daily Worker reviewed it favorably, whereas the Masses and Mainstream gave it a critical review.

 Novel

 The narrative is told by Jamie Stuart, an elderly man who, at that time, was a 22-year-old orphaned son of indentured servants from York, Pennsylvania.
 He was a member of the Foreign Brigade of Pennsylvania which consisted of mostly immigrants but also has some native-born Americans in its ranks.

 The enlisted men live in slum-like housing near Morristown, New Jersey.
 They have very little food, clothing or money.
 The officers, led by the Continental Army's General Anthony Wayne, aka Mad Anthony Wayne, in contrast live in comfortable housing, have gourmet-quality food, fine wine, and well-tailored clothes.